lorenanicole/lorenanicole.github.io-src/content/pages/values.md

 - _Immigration reform_: [Mijente](https://mijente.net/)

-- _Data for Black Lives_: [Data for Black Lives](http://d4bl.org/) is one way to support the platform originated by #BlackLivesMatter.
+- _Data for Black Lives_: [Data for Black Lives](http://d4bl.org/) is one way to support the platform originated by [#BlackLivesMatter](https://blacklivesmatter.com/).

+- _Kim Crayton and #causeascene_: Kim's provided the "[Being an Antiracist at Home](https://ti.to/kim.crayton.llc/being-an-antiracist-at-home)"

 - _Open Source_: Specically in Python through the [Python Software Foundation](https://python.org/psf) as a contributing member and member of various PSF workgroups by building a globally diverse, inclusive Python community and supporting Python open source software.